P. K. Roy Memorial College: History

 The college was founded by Sh.
-B. N. Roy of The Roy Villa, Katrasgarh together with his brothers in the name of their father, Late Sh.
-Prasanna Kumar Roy (popularly known by the name, P. K. Roy).
+B. N. Roy of The Roy Villa, Katrasgarh, together with his brothers in the name of their father, Prasanna Kumar Roy (popularly known by the name, P. K. Roy).
 It was founded to realise P. K. Roy's philanthropic aim of building a modern India through higher education and entrepreneurship.
-The Roy family of Katrasgarh (now living in Dhanbad) donated vast areas of their personal land and spent huge sums of money in design and construction of the state-of-the-art college of that time which welcomed its very first batch of students in 1960.
+The Roy family of Katrasgarh (who later moved to Dhanbad) donated large areas of land and funding for the design and construction of the state-of-the-art college, which welcomed its first batch of students in 1960.

-The Roy family also participated very actively in ensuring effective administration of the college.
-The subsequent generation took the onus of further developing the college with all sincerity and dedication to propel the institution to the dizzy heights of glory.
-It was under Sh.
-Bijoli Kanti Roy's patronage that P. K. Roy Memorial College touched new heights and gained new dimensions.
-The Roy family and its subsequent generations have played an important role in shaping the future of Jharkhand's youth and of the city of Dhanbad by establishing this abode of learning.
+The Roy family also participated actively in ensuring effective administration of the college.
+The following generation developed the college further, and expanding further under Bijoli Kanti Roy's patronage.
+The Roy family has had significant impact on the youth of Jharkhand and of the city of Dhanbad by establishing the college.

-In 1977 it got the status of a constituent college under Ranchi University, Ranchi.
+In 1977 it became a constituent college of Ranchi University in Ranchi.